magentabusiness/magentabusiness.github.io/_includes/templates/install/digital-ocean-droplet.md

 - Once "Create Droplets" page is loaded, select "Ubuntu 18.04 x64" as your image (see image below).
 - Choose your plan.
 For beginners we would like to recommend 2CPUs and 4GB of RAM plan.

-  Note: Advanced ThingsBoard users may choose the plan that suites their workload best.
+  Note: Advanced IoT Hub users may choose the plan that suites their workload best.

 ![image](/images/user-guide/install/digital-ocean-pe/choose-plan.png)